HemaliPatel3/RangMitra/README.md

 ### ✅ Using a Clean Dataset

 For convenience, you may use a pre-cleaned dataset instead of scraping 🧹.
-In this project, we have used a pre-cleaned dataset with proper licensing 📄.
+In this project, i have used a pre-cleaned dataset with proper licensing 📄.
 You can access and use the dataset from Kaggle at the following link:

 🔗 [Kaggle Dataset](https://www.kaggle.com/datasets/ajg117/indian-paintings-dataset)